lanl/singularity-eos/doc/sphinx/src/models.rst

   piecewiseSie = dalse

 These options may be true or false.
 The default is true.
-When piecewise grids are active, the density grid gets split into three pieces, a piece of diameter ``rhoFineDiameterDecades`` (in log space) around the material's normal density and a piece above and below.
-The ``numrho/decade`` parameter sets the number of points per decade in this central refined region.
+When piecewise grids are active, the density-temperature (or density-energy) grid is built as a Cartesian product grid of grids of non-uniform resolutions.
+The density grid gets split into three pieces, a region ``[rhoMin, rhoFineMin]``, a region ``[rhoFineMin, rhoFineMax]``, and a region ``[rhoFineMin, rhoMax]``.
+The ``numrho/decade`` parameter sets the number of points per decade in the central refined region.
 The regions at lower and higher density have ``rhoCoarseFactorLo`` and ``rhoCoarseFactorHi`` fewer points per decade respectively compared to the finer region.

+Typically the fine region should be roughly centered around the normal density for a material, which is usually a challenging region to capture.
+If you neglect to set ``rhoFineMin`` and ``rhoFineMax``, ``sesame2spiner`` will set the central refined region to be a region of diameter ``rhoFineDiameterDecades`` (in log space) around the material's normal density.

 The temperature grid has two regions, a more finely spaced region at low temperatures and a less finely spaced region at high